matt-langston/fractal_governance/README.md

-As the plot shows, on average members rank higher in subsequent weeks based on the number of past weekly consensus meetings they have participated in.
+As the plot shows, on average a member's level trends higher in subsequent weeks based on the number of past weekly consensus meetings they have participated in.
 Possible reasons for this phenomena include:

 * Over time members learn what their fellow members value and come into alignment with those values.
-* Over time members begin to imitate their higher ranked colleagues from watching how they conduct themselves.
+* Over time members begin to imitate their higher level colleagues from watching how they conduct themselves.
 * There is a self-selection process going on.
 This is an interesting idea for further analysis.

 ## Getting Started for Software Engineers